 Reservations & Wait Times

-Don’t get me wrong, we love getting unlimited plates of food at a Disney buffet as much as the next person, but there’s a good chance we won’t be doing that for a while.
+Don’t get me wrong, we love getting unlimited plates of food at a Disney buffet as much as the next person, but that won’t be happening in Disney World for a while.

 Using cash as a form of payment is being discouraged in Disney World with an emphasis on touchless payment forms like credit cards, debit cards, gift cards or mobile wallets like Apple Pay, Google Pay or Samsung Pay.